 Scientific programme & Innovations to address the challenges

 - Cancer is a genetic disease creating a richly mutated tumour-specific antigen landscape.

 - Tumour specific antigen vaccines can stimulate immune cell-mediated tumour rejection.

 - The Cancer-Immune synapse forms a compelling therapeutic target.

 - Inter-disciplinary research is required to develop cancer immunotherapies for use in the clinic.

 - Our objectives are to develop a unique integrated Research Centre that allows rapid cross training, fosters inter-disciplinarity, and whose aims are to develop outstanding science that produces rules driving the development of personalized cancer vaccines for use in medicine.

-Immunotherapies that exploit and target both tumour and immune cell signalling is emerging internationally as a compelling approach for personalized cancer therapies.
+Immunotherapies that exploit and target both tumour and immune cell signaling is emerging internationally as a compelling approach for personalized cancer therapies.
 We need to train and equip the next-generation of cancer researchers to apply knowledge that advances our understanding of the cancer-immune landscape in Poland and internationally.
 Our Centre can create an ideal opportunity for training future leaders and to develop innovative teams to establish translational science and medicine.
 A dedicated inter-disciplinary and highly collaborative research centre can begin to establish these aims.
-Six, collaborative, inter-disciplinary programme teams are being developed.
+Collaborative, inter-disciplinary programme teams are being developed.
 Discovery Science will form the core philosophy of the programme with key aims to translate this knowledge into the Bioeconomy.
 The themes are focused on (i) neoantigen science; (ii) receptors at cancer-immune synapse; (iii) the cancer secretory system; (iv) proteogenomics and computational science; (v) novel preclinical models to develop rules for vaccine Biologics; and (vi) translational models in human cancers of high unmet clinical need.